 - Gypsy moths overwinter as egg masses in woods surrounding orchards and hatch in late April to early May and feed on leaves through June.
 Gypsy moths are seen every year, but usually do not cause problems in apple orchards unless gypsy moth populations are very large.

-- Small caterpillars can be blown into orchards from surrounding woods.
+- Small caterpillars can blow into orchards from surrounding woods.

 - Large caterpillars can walk into orchards from surrounding woods.

-- Caterpillars pupate in early July and adult moths emerge mid to late July.
+- Caterpillars pupate in early July and adult moths emerge mid - late July.
 Female moths deposit one egg mass containing 500-1000 eggs.

-- From tight cluster through bloom, scout cluster for small, black gypsy moth caterpillars.
+- From Tight Cluster through Bloom, scout leaves and buds for small, black gypsy moth caterpillars.
+Young trees, in particular, should be monitored.

 - Through the end of June, scout apple trees next to gypsy moth infested woods for caterpillars walking into orchard.

-- If large caterpillars migrate into orchards, apply Delegate or Altacor.
+- If large caterpillars migrate into orchards, apply insecticide effective against mature caterpillars such as Delegate or Altacor.